- Nearly half of consumers say they were willing to wait a shipping lead time of two days for orders delivered via fast shipping

 However, this is different in the context of inventory management.
 Inventory management is the time required to prepare an item for shipping, deliver it, order a replacement item, and receive the new item in the inventory.
 This also accounts for a reordering delay.

-Therefore, in inventory management, the formula is:
+Therefore, in inventory management, the lead time formula is:

 Related post: How to Calculate Reorder Point

-How Do You Reduce Lead Time in Shipping?
+How Do You Reduce Shipping Lead Time?

 Customers want fast processing times and shipping, but how can merchants meet customer expectations?
 Here, we'll offer tips to help you reduce lead time in shipping for your eCommerce business.